SomeClown/Jackanapes/README.md

 5. "jackanapes" will start you off with a help message as below
 6. Enjoy

+I have also added a Dockerfile to the project.
+Example usage below:
+1. docker build "teren/jackanapes:latest" .
+2. docker run -e TERM -t "teren/jackanapes:latest" ./jack.py sg --stream "@cnn"

+There are still a few kinks running it this way.
+The containers don't exit, and most of the keyboard breaks do not work.
+Best bet currently is to run the container and then run the commands inside the container.

+docker run -it "teren/jackanapes:latest" /bin/bash

 #### Command line Twitter (and stuff) client - For questions contact @SomeClown